-Let’s start with two of the more common approaches based on my experience topwith dozens of organizations that are launching or re-launching OKRs.
+Let’s start with two of the more common approaches based on my experience topped with dozens of organizations that are launching or re-launching OKRs.

 I’m seeing trends in the kinds of questions that need to be answered in order to define and select the best OKR structure.
 Some OKR users are referring to this “structure” as their “OKR Architecture.”
 While it may be obvious, I’m finding that the characteristics of an effective OKR at the company-level tend to be quite different than the characteristics of an effective department or team-level OKR.
 In Objectives and Key Results: Tips from an OKRs Coach, I focused on the effective characteristics of team-level OKRs.
 In the OKRs book I recently co-authored, you can find distinctions between characteristics of effective organizational-level OKRs as well as team and individual-level OKRs.